 Why doesn’t the VIDA Count include digital publications like online journals and magazines?

 We do not include digital publications because online content can be changed at will leaving very little trace of the history of that change.
 We hold on to physical journals until the following year's VIDA Count has been released so that we can address alleged discrepancies.
 While digital publications have come a long way, they still don’t quite hold the weight of print publications, especially when dealing with career advancement.

 I want to work with VIDA.

 Woohoo!
 Thanks.
 We appreciate you.
+See our Volunteer page for ways you can get involved!
 Please contact us and give us some information about yourself and your interest in working with VIDA.
 We are an all-volunteer organization and your engagement is crucial.